Septic Tank Installation BY SEPTIC SYSTEM EXPERTS In Atlanta, GASeptic Tank Installation in Woodstock & North Atlanta GA

 - And why you should trust The Original Plumber for all your septic tank repair and installation

 If your home isn’t connected to city water or your waste cannot be disposed of through city wastewater treatment sewer lines, you will need a septic tank to eliminate effluent waste and solids.
-Septic tanks are made of fiberglass, plastic, or concrete and are situated beneath your property, where pipes pull wastewater into the reservoir.
+They are made of fiberglass, plastic, or concrete and are situated beneath your property, where pipes pull wastewater into the reservoir.

 Here, waste separates into three parts: sludge, liquids, and scum.
 Sludge is made up of solid waste, while scum is separated oils and particles that are less dense than the water and therefore float to the top.

-The bacteria within septic tanks grow and decompose the materials inside.
+The bacteria within tanks grow and decompose the materials inside.
 As the tank fills, the solid waste decomposes, and liquid waste flows through the second PVC pipe that pushes fluid out the other side of the tank.
 The liquid waste is further cleaned through a small system of drain fields that provides percolation.
-This system can involve a leach field, gravel, bedrock, layers of sand or silt, a trench, or other features depending on the type of new septic system installation and septic pump you have.
+This septic system can involve a leach field, gravel, bedrock, layers of sand or silt, a trench, or other features depending on the type of new septic system installation and septic tank pump you have.

-Why You Need a Septic Tank Installation
+Why You Need a Professional Septic Tank Installation

-Septic tanks are designed to take care of the household waste on a property not connected to the city water-management grid.
+These tanks are designed to take care of the household waste on a property not connected to the city water-management grid.
 If your waste cannot be disposed of via sewage network systems and waste-decomposition facilities, you will have to use a septic tank to store and decompose the waste outside of your home.